Some of our common questions

 What happens if I am dissatisfied?

 We aim to provide a transparent, consistent, and efficient service to all our customers.
 In the event of dissatisfaction, we would encourage you to contact us so we can resolve the situation fairly.
-However, if you remain dissatisfied, you can contact the Financial Services Ombudsman at:
+However, if your loan was advanced by our regulated subsidiary Finance Ireland Credit Solutions DAC and you remain dissatisfied, you can contact the Financial Services and Pensions Ombudsman at: